provide-io/terraform-provider-pyvider/docs/data-sources/nested_data_test_suite.md

 > Processes complex nested data structures for testing CTY data handling and validation

 The `pyvider_nested_data_processor` data source is designed for testing and validating complex nested data structures within Terraform providers.
-It processes nested objects, maps, and lists to ensure proper CTY (Cloud Terraform YAML) data type handling and serialization.
+It processes nested objects, maps, and lists to ensure proper CTY data type handling and serialization.

 ## When to Use This